Faneuil Hall Marketplace is a popular and historic market square in Boston.

 After filling up at lunch, take a leisurely stroll through the marketplace to see what shops are available.
 If you’re looking for a souvenir, this is the perfect place to find it!

-Then go to the 4th floor of the historic hall to see the free military museum there.
+Then go to the 4th floor of the historic Faneuil Hall to see the free military museum there.
 This is a perfect stop for history buffs and a great way to top off a historic tour of the city.

 It's just one of Boston's many free museums.